 Observe the specialist at work and you will often see a primary loyalty to the groups that confer authority – typically peers or a scientific community or discipline.
 Observe the generalist at work and you will see a primary loyalty to the person or group who pays the bills – typically the employer or in the case of non-government organizations – the donor.
 The integrator is different.
 He/she puts the end-user first, every time.
 If you work in a company, it’s the customer.
 If you work for the government it’s the taxpayer or a subset of taxpayers.
 If you work for an international development organization, it is the citizen of another country, even if you don’t live there.

 In finding ever more efficient ways to drive value more directly to the end-user, technology is the integrator’s main ally.
-Earlier this year some of the world’s best integrators were on display at the Code Conference in California.
-Elon Musk from Tesla Motors and SpaceX, Jeff Bezos from Amazon, Dominique Crenn from Atelier Crenn, Jean Liu from Didi Chuxing, Dalton Caldwell from Y Combinator, Patrick Brown from Impossible Foods and more, with the ghost of Steve Jobs – the Great Integrator – in every conversation.
+Witness some of the world’s best integrators – Elon Musk from Tesla Motors and SpaceX, Jeff Bezos from Amazon, Dominique Crenn from Atelier Crenn, Jean Liu from Didi Chuxing, Dalton Caldwell from Y Combinator, Patrick Brown from Impossible Foods and how the legacy of Steve Jobs – the Great Integrator – echoes in their work.
+Other fields have a lot to learn from these leaders, especially international development, where it is early days for the integration agenda.

-There are some voices crying out in the wilderness – Jim Kim (World Bank), Paul Farmer (Partners in Health) and Michael Porter (Harvard Business School) called for a total overhaul of fragmented healthcare delivery to deliver “patient value” in the Lancet.
-The international NGO, FHI-360, has established an Integrated Development Initiative that is advancing the field at a rapid pace.
-This initiative includes a review of the evidence as well as instructive tools including Evidence and Adjacency Maps, Case Studies, and Resource Guides.
-And BRAC has an Integrated Development Programme and Poverty Graduation Program, expertly evaluated by the Poverty Action Lab.
-The new Global Financing Facility to support Every Woman Every Child is a promising new effort to align the major external health initiatives to make it easier for country governments to harness and align this support with domestic efforts to transform health systems.
+BRAC has an Integrated Development Programme and Poverty Graduation Program, expertly evaluated by the Poverty Action Lab.
+The Global Financing Facility to support Every Woman Every Child is a promising recent effort to align the major external health initiatives to make it easier for country governments to harness and align this support with domestic efforts to transform health systems.